Chibaminato Station: History

 The JR East station opened on 3 March 1986.
 The station was absorbed into the JR East network upon the privatization of the Japan National Railways (JNR) on 1 April 1987.

 Station numbering was introduced to the JR East platforms in 2016 with Chibaminato being assigned station number JE16.
+With the opening of Makuharitoyosuna in 2023, stations further down on the Keiyo Line were each shifted down one station number.
+As such, Chibaminato was reassigned station number JE17.

 Passenger statistics

 In fiscal 2019, the JR portion of the station was used by an average of 17,199 passengers daily (boarding passengers only).
-In fiscal 2018, the China Urban Monolail portion of the station was served by 8,264 passengers.
+In fiscal 2018, the Chiba Urban Monorail portion of the station was served by 8,264 passengers.